link2matt/shiny_word_suggest/README.md

 What's the best way to recommend words to assist in writing?
 As part of the Coursera Data Science Capstone course, I researched natural language processing to create an app that suggested words.

 I used a dataset of English from blogs, news articles and tweets, supplied for the class.
-I ended up using approximately 10% of the dataset to build a model of English, which would be used to predict word occurrence.
+I ended up using approximately 10% of the dataset to build a model of English writing, which would be used to predict word occurrence.

 ## The Model